Hayashimichi Station

 Hayashimichi Station (林道駅, Hayashimichi-eki) is a passenger railway station operated by the Takamatsu-Kotohira Electric Railroad in Takamatsu, Kagawa, Japan.
 It is operated by the private transportation company Takamatsu-Kotohira Electric Railroad (Kotoden) and is designated station "N04".

 Lines

 Hayashimichi Station is a station on the Kotoden Nagao Line and is located 2.7 km from the terminus of the line at Kawaramachi Station and 4.4 kilometers from Takamatsu-Chikkō Station.

 Layout

-The station consists of one side platform serving a single bi-directioanl track.
+The station consists of one side platform serving a single bi-directional track.
 The station is unattended.

 Adjacent stations

 History

 Hayashimichi Station opened on April 30, 1912 as a station on the Takamatsu Electric Tramway.
 It was closed in 1934, and reopened as a station on the Takamatsu Kotohira Electric Railway on August 1, 1954.